Wikia/guidelines/TypeScript/README.md

 ## Class Definitions

-* Class names should be in **PascalCase**
+* Class names should be in `PascalCase`
-* The order of the class definition should be as follows:
+* The order of the class definition should be something like as follows (the exact ordering is not so important as picking an order and sticking with it):
+  * Public class properties
-  * Class properties
+  * Private class properties
   * `constructor`
+  * Static functions
+  * Public instance methods
-  * Class methods
+  * Private instance methods
 * Class properties should all have types and semantic comments
+* All class functions (both static and instance)
-* Class methods should all be in object function shorthand
+  * Should be in object function shorthand (`name () {...}`)
+  * Should be in `camelCase`
 * There should be no spaces between properties, but spaces between the last property and the constructor, between the constructor and methods, and between all the other methods.

 ```typescript